Thaeimos/aws-terraform/README.md

 This is for my own practice and trainning.

-The idea is to create a scalable 3 tier web application with a database in the end spawning multiple availability zones in a given region, using ECS as the frontend and application stack.
+The idea is to create a scalable 3 tier web application with a database in the end spawning multiple availability zones in a given region, using ECS-EC2 as the frontend and ECS-Fragate as the application stack.

 ## Technologies Used